-We examine the implications of increased financial integration for the patterns of international risk sharing among different groups of countries using three empirical approaches.
-First, we analyze some summary statistics on the correlations of growth rates of output and consumption of each country with their corresponding world aggregates.
-We document that, for industrial countries, these correlations increase during the period of globalization.
+In this paper, we examined the implications of increased financial integration for the patterns of international risk sharing among different groups of countries using three empirical approaches.
+First, we documented some summary statistics on the correlations of growth rates of output and consumption of each country with their corresponding world aggregates.
+For industrial countries, these correlations increase during the period of globalization.
 In contrast, for emerging market economies, these correlations do not change much in this period.
-Second, we study the evolution of the extent of risk sharing which is measured by the changes in the comovement between idiosyncratic components of the growth rates of consumption and output.
+Second, we study the evolution of the extent of risk sharing as measured by changes in the comovement between idiosyncratic components of the growth rates of consumption and output.
 The results suggest that industrial countries share more of their idiosyncratic consumption risk than emerging markets.
 Moreover, industrial countries have been able to increase the extent of risk sharing in the globalization period while emerging market economies experience a slight decline in the degree of risk sharing.
-Third, we examine the impact of international financial flows on the extent of risk sharing.
-We find that these flows help improve the risk sharing outcomes in industrial countries whereas they have no significant impact on the extent of risk sharing in emerging markets.
+Third, we analyzed the impact of international financial flows on the extent of risk sharing.
+We find that these flows help improve risk sharing outcomes in industrial countries whereas they have no significant impact on the extent of risk sharing in emerging markets.